 An “equilateral triangle” is, as you might expect, a triangle in which all sides are of equal length.
 I think it is quite a good description for the head of this cat breed although it does sound a little bit peculiar when you first read it.
 When you superimpose an inverted equilateral triangle over the face of an NFC, as I have done above, you can see how the description works.

 And to me, it highlights an important feature of this cat’s anatomy and a feature which distinguishes it from a similar breed, the Maine Coon.
 The muzzle (the projecting part of the face including the nose and mouth) of the NFC is triangular or more pointed than the square muzzle of the Maine Coon (see below).
+It is so important that under their breed standard the CFA disqualifies NFCs with square muzzles ?.

 The other main distinguishing feature between the two breeds is that the ears of the NFC are medium to large, rounded at the tip, as opposed to the MC’s ears which are considerably larger with pronounced tufts of fur projecting out of the tip which are described as lynx-tipped ears after the medium-sized wild cat species the lynx.